johniblake/SearchEngine/README.md

 ```
 NOTE: To Run the project at this point run the WebCrawlerController.java file located in the webcrawler package.
 I'm still working out the kinks, so for now stop the project manually when you are done.
 Check the various databases to view the results of your crawl.
 ```

+# Front End Installation and Deployment

+1) [Download and Install Node.js] (https://nodejs.org/dist/v6.11.3/node-v6.11.3.pkg)

+2) In Terminal, navigate to the directory containing package.json (../SearchEngine/FrontEnd/searchserver/) and execute
+- npm install
+ to install all dependecies.

+ 3) Use command 'node start' to start the server.

+ 4) Open browser and navigate to localhost:3000 to interact with the front end.